chapter staff and executive committee

-Julia Chunn-Heer, Campaign Coordinator, a graduate of UCLA, joins the Surfrider Foundation San Diego Chapter after being heavily involved with the chapter and the organization for the past six years.
+Julia Chunn-Heer, Policy Manager for San Diego County, a graduate of UCLA, joins the Surfrider Foundation San Diego Chapter after being heavily involved with the chapter and the organization for the past nine years.
 She started volunteering for the chapter at beach cleanups and later the Art Gala.
 In 2006 she was elected to the Executive Committee, and in 2007 she was nominated to be the first female Chair of the San Diego Chapter.
 In 2008 due to her work at Coast Law Group she took a more policy oriented volunteer role as Policy Coordinator.
 Later in 2008, Julia became the General Manager of Surfrider Australia where she lived and worked for over a year.
 Julia uses her experience to help empower other activists and to aid the chapter in influencing the change it desires in San Diego.